 - Deocder block usually consists of Hidden Markov Model.

-Software based on Speech recognition
+Softwares based on Speech Recognition

-Voice Assistants: Google Now, Apple’s Siri, Amazon Alexa etc.
+Voice Assistants: Google Now, Apple’s Siri, Amazon Alexa, etc.

-Research options in speech recognition systems
+Research options in Speech Recognition Systems

 - Development of such model which will be robust to variations in age and accent based on regions.